Late submission

 What is late submission?

-If you have reached your maximum course duration and your candidature was confirmed on or after 1 January 2018, but you are unable to submit your thesis, your advisory committee may be able to support you to apply for late submission.
+If you have reached your maximum course duration and your candidature was confirmed on or after 1 January 2018, your advisory committee may be able to support you to apply for late submission if you are not yet ready to submit your thesis.

-Late submission can be granted for up to two calendar years for a PhD and up to one calendar year for a masters, otherwise known as your maximum submission date.
+Late submission can be granted for up to two calendar years for a PhD and up to one calendar year for a masters, see Table 4 of the Graduate Research Training Policy (MPF1321).
+This is known as your maximum submission date.
+Where approved, an initial late submission period granted may be:

 Late submission definitions